lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 ---
 layout: tutorial_hands_on
-enable: false

-title: De novo transcriptome assembly, annotation, and differential expression analysis
+title: "De novo transcriptome assembly, annotation, and differential expression analysis"
 zenodo_link: 'https://zenodo.org/record/3541678'
 questions:
     - How to pre-process raw RNA-seq reads to perform *de novo* assemby ?
     - What are the steps to assemble a transcriptome *de novo* from RNA-seq reads ?
     - What are the steps to annotate a transcriptome *de novo* ?
     - How to use the transcriptome *de novo* as a reference for the identification of differentially expressed genes ?
 objectives:
     - Check RNA-seq dataset quality
     - Pre-process and perform trimming on raw data, then check quality of trimmed data
     - Use Trinity to generate a raw transcriptome *de novo*
     - Use Trinity suite and Busco to assess the assembly quality
     - Filter raw transcriptome
     - Use Trinotate to annotate the transcriptome
-- Use DESeq2 to perform differential analysis
-time_estimation: 16H
+time_estimation: 16h
 key_points:
    - The generation of a transcriptome *de novo* from RNA-seq reads requires many steps to ensure its quality and accuracy
-- *De novo* transcriptome assembly is a accessible method to study non-model organisms
+   - It is an accessible method to study non-model organisms
 contributors:
     - abretaud
     - lecorguille
     - r1corre
     - xiliu
     - lleroi
     - alexcorm
     - paulineauffret

 ---